 There are so many things characteristic to Pag.
 First of all, throughout history, the island has been connected with the salt production.
 This history can be witnessed in the museum of salt on the island.
-The most famous symbol of the island is pramenka, the autochthonous breed of sheep, whose milk gives the extra tasty sheep cheese.
-Pag is also famous for its production of olive oil.
-Olive trees more than a thousand years old grow in Lun, the northernmost village on Pag.
+The most famous symbol of the island is pramenka, the autochthonous breed of sheep, whose milk gives the extra tasty Pag island sheep cheese.
+Pag island cheese is famous all around the world.
+The island is also famous for its production of olive oil.
+Olive trees more than a thousand years old grow in Lun, the northernmost village on the island.
 Characteristic for the island is suhozid, dry stone walls built as a natural border between pastures.
-Pag lace and lacemaking has been included in UNESCO’s Representative List of the Intangible Cultural Heritage of Humanity, and is the finest souvenir you can find on Pag.
+Pag lace and lacemaking has been included in UNESCO’s Representative List of the Intangible Cultural Heritage of Humanity, and is the finest souvenir you can find on the island.

-Pag is the fifth largest island in Croatia, and the one with the longest coastline.
-A bridge connects the southern part of the island to the mainland.
+This island is the fifth largest island in Croatia, and the one with the longest coastline.
+Pag island bridge connects the southern part of the island to the mainland.
 The Prizna-Žigljen ferry line connects the northern part of the island and the Croatian coast.
 The best way, however, to reach the island and explore it, is aboard a chartered yacht.
 There are two larger towns on the island, Pag and Novalja, and numerous villages, including Lun and Povljana, most of which are easily accessible by boat.

 The island of Pag has rich culture and history.
 Its sights include the Church of the Assumption of Mary, the Church of St. George, Duke’s Palace, the high stone city walls of Pag Town with the tower of Skrivanat, etc. Places you should definitely visit on your yacht holiday include Caska Bay, next to what is probably the most famous beach in the Adriatic – Zrće, and calmer but beautiful Ručica and Zaglava beaches.
 You can anchor your yacht in ACI Marina Šimuni, or in any of the numerous bays and coves on the island.